andrius-ordojan/noto/testdata/somenote.md

 ---
 someotherprop: with text for some reason
-noto: directive for note processinng
+nioto: directive for note processinng
 ---

 Some more random text with an inline [markdown-style link](https://inline.link/examplew) more text after.